knziiy/CSVGrepper/Readme.md

-# Local Storage Table
+# CSV Grepper

 <div align="left">
   <img src="static/icon.iconset/icon_128x128.png">
 </div>

-Local Storage Table is an Electron-based application that allows you to store CSV data in the local machine's Local Storage and search it easily.
+CSV Grepper is an Electron-based application that allows you to store CSV data in the local machine's Local Storage and search it easily.

 ##  Features
 It converts CSV data into a table and stores it in Local Storage, without sending it externally.